maychim/Stochastic-volc-FAIR/README.md

 ---
 ## Citation

-If you use this code or data in your research, please cite our paper: <citation>
+If you use this code or data in your research, please cite our paper.